-A: On March 3, 2017, the Diocese of New Ulm filed for financial reorganization under Chapter 11 of the U.S. Bankruptcy Code in United States Bankruptcy Court for the District of Minnesota.
+A: On March 3, 2017, the Diocese of New Ulm filed for protection under Chapter 11 of the U.S. Bankruptcy Code in United States Bankruptcy Court for the District of Minnesota.
 This filling allows the Diocese to reorganize its finances and establish a plan to pay its creditors, who are victims and survivors of sexual abuse as minors by clergy, while continuing its operations.

 The bottom-line: reorganization provides the Diocese with a neutral process to fairly and permanently resolve claims with victims and survivors while continuing to carry out the mission of the Church.
-Please see Bishop LeVoir’s video announcement on the home page of HopeHealingandPeace-DNU.org.

-Q: Why is the Diocese filing now?
+Q: Why did the Diocese file for reorganization?

-A: The Diocese and some parishes within the geographic area it serves are facing a total of 101 lawsuits resulting from claims filed under the Minnesota Child Victims Act.
+A: The Diocese and some parishes within it are facing a total of 101 lawsuits resulting from claims filed under the Minnesota Child Victims Act.
 After prayerful and careful review, the Diocese determined that filing for reorganization was the best way to fairly resolve those claims.
 The Diocese of New Ulm is the third diocese in Minnesota to file for reorganization following the enactment of the Minnesota Child Victims Act, which temporarily lifted the civil statute of limitations on historical childhood sexual abuse claims for a three-year period which ended on May 25, 2016.

 Q: What does this filing mean for victims and survivors of sexual abuse as minors by clergy in the Diocese of New Ulm?